Quantitative relations between different measurement contexts: Conclusion

 \section{Conclusion}

 We have investigated the manner in which the Hilbert space formalism expresses quantum contextuality by starting from an elementary relation between two measurement outcomes $|D1\rangle$ and $|D2\rangle$ connected by a central context.
 The paradoxes associated with quantum contextuality can then be explained by introducing additional relations between $|D1\rangle$ and $|D2\rangle$.
 Our central result shows that the most basic Hardy-like paradox defined in a three-dimensional subspace of Hilbert space can be traced back to the relation between $|D1\rangle$ and $|D2\rangle$ with the outcome $|3\rangle$ in the central context.
 Significantly, we can show that the probability of obtaining a paradoxical outcome in the Hardy-like paradox is completely determined by measurement probabilities observed in seemingly unrelated measurement scenarios.
 We conclude that the Hilbert space formalism defines a much richer structure of quantum contextuality than the paradoxes themselves suggest.
 If measurements are related to specific quantum state preparation procedures that allow the prediction of the associated measurement outcome with certainty, the mathematical description of the relation between different measurement contexts obtains an experimentally testable meaning, and the relation between different measurement contexts can be discussed as part of the logical consistency of quantum statistics.
 In the present paper, we have developed the method of relating different measurement contexts to each other and applied it to the most compact systems that exhibit quantum contextuality.
 We emphasize that these results are not limited to three-dimensional Hilbert spaces, as shown by the extension of the initial result to the product space of two two-level systems.
-Hardy's proof of quantum non-locality can be obtained by a small modification of the original contextual network, illustrating the close relation between non-locality and contextuality and identifying local measurement probabilities as the origin of non-locality in the global statistics.
+Hardy's proof of quantum nonlocality can be obtained by a small modification of the original contextual network, illustrating the close relation between nonlocality and contextuality and identifying local measurement probabilities as the origin of nonlocality in the global statistics.
 The new results presented in this paper show that contextuality is a natural feature of a formalism that relates different measurement contexts by superpositions and inner products of Hilbert space vectors, resulting in a wide range of relations between measurement probabilities observed in completely different measurement scenarios.
 The method introduced here makes these fundamental relations between different measurement contexts more accessible and may result in new fundamental insights into the nature of quantum phenomena.
-In particular, it might be possible to systematically derive all of the essential non-classical features of quantum mechanics from the quantitative relations between different measurement contexts described by the inner products of Hilbert space vectors.
+In particular, it might be possible to systematically derive the essential nonclassical relations between the statistics of incompatible measurements by quantitative relations between the inner products of the Hilbert space vectors derived from elementary relations between different measurement contexts.